swiftlang/swift-evolution/proposals/NNNN-swift-style-guide-and-formatter.md

 This proposal consists of two parts, discussed below:

-1. We propose that Swift adopt an official style guide for the Swift language.
+1. We propose that Swift adopt a set of code style guidelines for the Swift language.
-2. We propose formally adopting a formatting tool into the Swift project that will diagnose and fix violations of that style.
+2. We propose formally adopting a formatting tool into the Swift project that will allow users to update their code in accordance with those guidelines.

 ### Style Guide